Last update 27 October 2019

 2.00

-Stripped airframe noted inside AAM hangar, all over faded white paintwork with no markings
+Stripped airframe noted inside AAM hangar, all over faded white paintwork with no markings.
+Some work was carried out for a possible rebuiid to airworthy, including a running engine and overhauled propeller.

 .18

 Australian Aviation Museum closed.
-Majority of its collection advertised for sale
+Its collection was advertised for sale

 .19